fairy1234567/LLM-RocMin-NER/README.md

 # Data

 The "data" folder contains experimental data files.
 The "test.txt" file includes the file paths and text content for 200 experimental samples.
 The "test_anno.json" file contains the annotated rock and mineral entities corresponding to these 200 samples.
+# Demo

+The "Demo" folder includes a simple test file.
+By adding your own OpenAI API key in the "GeoPrompted_demo.py" file, you can run it directly.
+The results will be saved in the "recog_result" directory.

 # GetResult